angelrivera4213/secret-tunnel/README.md

 # secret-tunnel
 Secret tunnel!
 Secret tunnel!
 Through the mountains secret, secret, secret, secret tunnel! 😄

-## Visited Hosted App
+## Visit Hosted App
 https://secret-tunnel-rho.vercel.app/

 ## Notes
 - This application targets modern browsers (Chrome, Safari)
 - Has not been tested on (Edge or Firefox)
-- I have removed scrollbars the preference is to use arrow keys for navigation.
+- I have removed scrollbars as the preference is to use arrow keys for navigation.
 Scrolling is still supported with touch pads (ie. Mac) and mouse wheel drag functionality.

 # Running Development Environment